frank26080115/Bones-3D-Printer/ordered_lessons/lesson0.md

 Read more about the [Hemera extruder on the E3D-Online website](https://e3d-online.com/e3d-hemera-feature)

+## More Detailed Explanation

+There's a much more in-depth look at all of the 3D printer motion components in [lesson number 5](lesson5).

 ## Get Started

 Let's go to [lesson 1, designing the frame](lesson1)!